Retail vs. E-Commerce: The Future of Shopping | ResultFirst

 One challenge facing traditional retailers is the rise of e-commerce giants.
 Online shopping continues to grow in popularity as consumers appreciate the convenience of purchasing from home.

 • Websites like Amazon offer vast selections of products at competitive prices with features like fast, free shipping.
-As more purchases shift online, brick-and-mortar stores have lost foot traffic and sales.
+Brick-and-mortar stores have lost foot traffic and sales as more purchases shift online.

 A large percentage (around 90%) of consumers say free shipping is the top incentive that gets them to shop online more often.